Last Updated on

 Now, whichever shared hosting plan you ultimately go for, your site will benefit substantially from the unmetered bandwidth.
 And although the corresponding disk space is limited for entry-level users, Bluehost is generous enough to offer a solid 50 GB of SSD storage space.

 Well, since SSD is considered effective when it comes to performance, you might want to supplement it with the available CloudFlare CDN for optimal performance.

 Speaking of which, another notable service that Bluehost has integrated is Weebly.
 You can take advantage of that to create your own professional website from the ground up.
 Pretty much like we do on Siteground.

 Then as you set up your site, you can consider possible add-on features like Spam Expert, access control, spam protection, domain privacy, CodeGuard, unique IP, and SiteLock.

-Pricing: Bluehost is structured to avail its features through four different pricing schedules- Shared Hosting, VPS Hosting, Dedicated Hosting, and WordPress Hosting.
+Web Hosting Pricing: Bluehost is structured to avail its features through four different pricing schedules- Shared Hosting, VPS Hosting, Dedicated Hosting, and WordPress Hosting.
 The cheapest Shared Hosting and WordPress Hosting plan starts at $2.95 a month, and could later increase to $7.99 per month.
-For managed WordPress hosting, however, you can settle for the WP Pro package- which starts at $19.95 per month- while online stores could use the WP E-commerce package- whose plans start at $6.95 per month.
+For managed WordPress hosting, however, you can settle for the WP Pro package- which starts at $19.95 per month- while online stores could use the WP E-commerce site package- whose plans start at $6.95 per month.